 - Occurs in Grand Theft Auto during its transition from Grand Theft Auto III canon to Grand Theft Auto IV canon.
 While none of the former's main characters, storyline elements and location designs were carried over to GTA IV, fictional brandnames, vehicle designs, radio station personalities and minors backstories accumulated over the course of Grand Theft Auto III canon have been retained.
 This allowed the Rockstar North to easily write in entirely new storylines without the need for complete worldbuilding.

-- Defense Of The Ancients takes some elements from Warcraft 3, but otherwise does not tightly adhere to it.
+- Defense of the Ancients: All-Stars takes some elements from Warcraft 3, but otherwise does not tightly adhere to it.

 - Fate/hollow ataraxia takes a bunch of details from Fate/stay night, chucks them all in together and weeds out a few events that cannot possibly occur in the same story then calls it good.